VibhavVosa08/Hackathon_2024/README.md

-Greetings, this is a completely normal and generic README that will not be changed later.

-I hope...
+Greetings, this is our Charity website designed for Hackathon 2024!